yoshikawaa/github-manager/README.md

 * You can categorize and summary comments in pull requests.

+### Pull Requests quality reports

+Download your and public repository's pull requests quality reports.

+* You can categorize and summary comment checkboxes in pull requests.

 ## How to use

 > Notice:: If you don't have client id, you must register App at [Github - Register a new OAuth application](https://github.com/settings/applications/new).